rabs664/Amstrad-CPC-CTC-DART/README.md

 PCBs are available from Seeed Studio, waiting for approval.

 ## Components
-This [Digi-Key List](https://www.digikey.co.uk/en/mylists/list/F0CQ96V54G) contains all components excluding the Z80 DART and FTDI Serial Adapter.
+This Digi Key List contains all components excluding the Z80 CTC, DART and FTDI Serial Adapter.

-Note the right angled header for the port connections was not available at the time of producing this list but all other components were in stock for shipping immediately.

 ## Assembler
 [RASM](https://github.com/EdouardBERGE/rasm)